This post may contain affiliate links. Learn more.

 a) Using a shaving soap bowl

 1. Your first step in using a shaving bowl is to fill the bowl with hot water.
 The water needs to be hot, but not boiling.
 Place your shaving brush in the water and let it soak for a minute or two.
-You can also soak your brush under running (hot) water.
+You also can soak your brush under running (hot) water.

 2. After you’ve soaked your brush for a couple of minutes, empty the bowl until just a tiny bit of water is left.
 By “tiny,” we mean just a teaspoon full.
 You’ll also need to shake the brush free of any excess water.

-3. While you’re soaking your brush, soften your shaving soap by adding a small bit of hot water on top of it – a few drops will suffice.
+3. While you’re soaking your brush, soften your shaving soap by adding a small bit of hot water on top of it.
+A few drops will suffice.

 4. After the soap has softened, take the brush and swirl it on the soap for 10 to 15 seconds.
 This is perhaps your most important step in creating a luxurious lather.